 Learn More During an Appointment

-At Petty, Bielik and Burke Orthodontics, we offer a two-phase plan in which the child undergoes a treatment like maxillary protraction or palatal expansion when they’re little and gets braces a few years later.
-During a consultation at our office in Frankfort or Oak Lawn, we can examine your child’s mouth and come up with a treatment plan that is right for them.
+At Petty & Bielik Orthodontics, we offer a two-phase plan in which the child undergoes a treatment like maxillary protraction or palatal expansion when they’re little and gets braces a few years later.
+During a consultation at our office in Oak Lawn, we can examine your child’s mouth and come up with a treatment plan that is right for them.
 Early orthodontic treatment is often the key to a beautiful adult smile.
 Contact us today to schedule an appointment for your child.